 In accordance with the California School Immunization Law SB277, St. Margaret’s requires all students to receive immunizations before entry into school.
 Families are asked to submit up-to-date immunization records or a valid Medical Exemption issued by a family physician with the enrollment paperwork.
 If you have questions regarding immunizations, please contact Carol Keith, School Nurse, at (949) 661-0108 ext.
 1203 or e-mail firstname.lastname@example.org.

-No. We do not provide an ESL program.
-All qualified international students who earn admission are fluent in reading, writing and speaking English.
+•No. All qualified multi-lingual students who earn admission are fluent in reading, writing and speaking English.
 Therefore, we highly recommend three full years of English only schooling prior to applying to St. Margaret’s.

 New Preschool and Lower School Parent, San Clemente

 “The welcoming nature and attention to detail at St. Margaret's quickly made our family feel a part of the St. Margaret’s family.”

 Safe, Easy and Fun!
 Your child can ride the St. Margaret’s bus to school and home every day from the communities of Corona del Mar, Irvine, Laguna Beach, Monarch Beach, Laguna Niguel and Newport Coast.
 Learn More.

 All applicants need to complete the online application and forms, campus interview (if applicable) and testing requirements.
 If you are moving to the area, we will work with you to schedule an individual campus visit and provide information on completing the necessary assessment where you live.